Why your fintech app needs a great loyalty system (and how to make one!)

 Leaderboards that rank how many trees users have saved

 HumanForest ranks every user in the community, based on the TreeCoins they’ve collected.
 Needless to say, this makes users feel more motivated!
-The sense of challenge or community often fuels user motivation to compete.
+The sense of competition in the customer community motivates users to participate.
 The genius of using building blocks is how easy it is to implement new features like the leaderboard that complement existing ones like the TreeCoins.
 As a result of this strategy, the user benefits from a consistent and streamlined user experience.

 The results for HumanForest?
 Success!
 An amazing 35,000 Londoners are using the platform to make their travel greener – benefitting themselves, the city, and the planet.
 In view of their achievements, HumanForest is valued at an exciting €37.7 million, and their satisfying user experience promises to make the app a major player in the e-bike/mobility market across Europe.

-- An easy and flexible way to implement these features is with a building blocks app gamification such as the one by StriveCloud.
+An easy and flexible way to implement these features is with in-app gamification building blocks such as the one by StriveCloud.